 We could say that the opportunity cost formula would be based on the following: the opportunity cost is equal to the return on the most profitable investment option minus the return on the investment that has been chosen.

-Please make no mistake, the concepts are simple, but their application can be complex.
+Make no mistake, the concepts are simple, but their application can be complex.

 In many cases, we must make these decisions based on predictions of the possible results of different choices.
 For this reason, it is usually recommended that opportunity cost calculations be made on figures as close to reality as possible.